People

 Elizabeth Yakel

-Elizabeth Yakel, Ph.D. is a Professor and Interim Dean at the University of Michigan School of Information.
-Her teaching and research foci are in the areas of digital archives and curation.
+Elizabeth Yakel, Ph.D. is the C. Olivia Frost Professor of Information.
+Her teaching and research foci are digital archives and curation.
 Throughout her career, she has researched how users discover, analyze, and use primary sources and the repositories that hold them.
-Her research currently focuses on data reuse and how to make research data not only renderable but also meaningful to those who did not originally collect it over time.
+Her research currently focuses on data reuse and how to make research data not simply renderable but also meaningful to those who did not originally collect it over time.

 ORCiD: 0000-0002-8792-6900